 - Extensive research into coal-biomass co-firing

-- Partnering with Turner Renewable Energy on solar plants in Clark County, Nevada; Cimarron, New Mexico; North Las Vegas, Nevada; Imperial County, California; and Granville County, North Carolina.
+- Partnering with Turner Renewable Energy on solar plants in Nevada, New Mexico, California, and North Carolina.

 - Solar PV demonstration and research projects in Alabama and Georgia